getFairAI/decentralised-inference/documents/whitepaper.md

 # Fair Protocol
 #### **A Decentralised Inference Marketplace for Artificial Intelligence**
 #### **Authors: Tiago Ferreira, Luís Silvestre**
-#### **13 May 2023 (Version 1.0)**
+#### **18 May 2023 (Version 1.1)**

 ## Abstract

 <p align="justify">
-Big tech companies' centralization of Artificial Intelligence (AI) computation and models has raised concerns about the concentration of power and control over AI technology.
-This centralization creates challenges such as limited access to AI technology for smaller organizations and potential biases in AI models that reflect the values and interests of the dominant tech companies.
+Big tech companies' centralisation of Artificial Intelligence (AI) computation and models has raised concerns about the concentration of power and control over AI technology.
+This centralisation creates challenges such as limited access to AI technology for smaller organisations and potential biases in AI models that reflect the values and interests of the dominant tech companies.
 </p>

 <p align="justify">
-This paper proposes Fair Protocol, a marketplace that pretends to address the abovementioned problems by leveraging the Arweave blockchain and its main layer 2, Bundlr, to decentralize AI inference computation.
-It presents a promising solution to the problem of centralization of AI computation, offering a decentralised approach that can promote more significant equity, access, and transparency in the development and deployment of AI technology.
+This paper proposes Fair Protocol, a marketplace that intends to address the abovementioned problems by leveraging the Arweave blockchain and its main layer 2, Bundlr, to decentralise AI inference computation.
+It presents a promising solution to the problem of centralisation of AI computation, offering a decentralised approach that can promote more significant equity, access, and transparency in the development and deployment of AI technology.
 The technical details of this proposed solution are explored, as well as some risks and warnings about using it.
 </p>

 ## I. Introduction

 <p align="justify">
 The rapid development of Artificial Intelligence (AI) has brought about a paradigm shift in how we interact with technology.
 From virtual assistants to self-driving cars, AI-powered systems are becoming increasingly pervasive in our daily lives.
-However, the benefits of AI are not evenly distributed, and the concentration of computing power and data in the hands of a few large companies has raised concerns about the centralization of AI capabilities.
+However, the benefits of AI are not evenly distributed, and the concentration of computing power and data in the hands of a few large companies has raised concerns about the centralisation of AI capabilities.
 </p>

 <p align="justify">
-In particular, the problem of centralization arises when companies that possess large amounts of computing resources and data also control the development and deployment of AI algorithms.
+In particular, the problem of centralisation arises when companies that possess large amounts of computing resources and data also control the development and deployment of AI algorithms.
 This circumstance creates a power imbalance that can limit competition, innovation, and access to AI tools for smaller companies and individuals.
 Additionally, it can lead to privacy violations, biased algorithms, and other negative societal impacts.
 </p>

 <p align="justify">